vekatze/neut/book/src/commands.md

 You can emit LLVM IR by passing `--emit llvm` to `neut build`.
 In this case, you must also pass `--skip-link`.

-### `--clang-option "(any-string)"`

-You can pass `--clang-option "(any-string)"` to `neut build` to pass additional clang options to the compiler.

-Internally, the Neut compiler translates source files into LLVM IR files.
-Then, it calls `clang` to convert these IR files into object files and calls `clang` again to link them all.

-The options specified here are used when the compiler internally calls clang.

-For example, by passing `--clang-option "-fsanitize=address"`, you can use the address sanitizer of clang.

 ### `--mode`

 You can pass `--mode {develop,release}` like the below: